anpnrynn/dominopassword/README.md

 Source Code license:
 GPLv3 License

-Use new MAJOR version number if the algorithm is changed and Copy and create a new html file.
+Use new MAJOR version number if the algorithm is changed and copy and create a new html file.

 Gen1   - For Crypto functions (old algo), same as index.html.

 Gen1_1 - For Crypto functions with updated shuffle algorithm.

 Gen2   - For Password generation only, not for crypto functions.

 Usage Steps:
 1. Set the Pin number.
 Should be from 1 to 99999 (including).